Zhong-Lab-UCSD/GIVE_homepage/Readme.md

 ![2 minute show](figures/2-minutes-show.gif)

-How to use your own data instead of GIVE Data Hub data source?
+How can you use your own data instead of GIVE Data Hub data source?
 Just learn more from [GIVE tutorials](https://github.com/Zhong-Lab-UCSD/Genomic-Interactive-Visualization-Engine/tree/master/tutorials)!
-You can set up your own GIVE service and build a powerful genome browser with you own data in less than 2 hours!
+You can set up your own GIVE service and build a powerful genome browser with your own data in less than 2 hours!

 ****************